mwyvr/suckless-patches/README.md

 ## dwm

-Patched dwm by hand with the following:
+Patched dwm with the following:

 * From suckless.org/patches/[rmaster](https://dwm.suckless.org/patches/rmaster/),
   making it possible to swap the master/client with a toggle, ideal for those